Search Knowledge Base by Keyword

 - Using voice prompts of mailbox menu

-- Dial *96 and press 0 for mailbox options
+- Dial *96 (dial first and then pickup handset) and press 0 at the prompt for mailbox options.

 - Follow voice prompt to record greetings